Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

         100 Days of Code Challenge | ROUND 2
 ----------------------------------------------

+## Day 04: 10 May 2019

+A little day today, I had water damage in my apartment 😬🔫

+- Started to read the Unsupervised Learning and Preprocessing chapter from the book: Introduction to Machine Learning with Python

+**Aprox Time:** ***1 hour***

 ## Day 03: 09 May 2019

 Enjoyed this sunny day with some code and tea! 🌞